Oksana Lutsyshyn

-Oksana Lutsyshyn (born July 22, 1964) is a Ukrainian-American recording artist, pianist, and professor, holding American citizenship.
+Oksana Lutsyshyn (born July 22, 1964) is a recording artist, pianist, and professor.

 Biography

 Early life and education

 Born in Sokal (Lviv Oblast), Ukraine, Lutsyshyn commenced her musical studies at the age of eight.
 At twelve she entered the Solomiya Krushelnytska Music School in Lviv, where she studied for six years with piano instructor Lidia Golembo.
 Upon graduation Oksana moved to Moscow.
 She then entered the State Conservatory, where she studied with Valery Kastelsky, and completed both graduate (1987) and post-graduate (1991) studies.
 From 1987 to 1989 she served as soloist and accompanist to the Chernivtsi Philharmonie, Chernivtsi Philharmonic Hall, in Ukraine.
 It was at the Conservatory she met the young Andrey Kasparov.
 Lutsyshyn participated in the University of Maryland's William Kapell International Piano Competition in July 1990, where she was awarded the Prince George's County Arts Council Prize.
 Subsequently, sponsored by Grazhda, the Music and Art Center of Greene County, New York, she gave her debut performance at the Weill Recital Hall, Carnegie Hall, in September of the same year.